Herbert Lawrence

-General Sir Herbert Alexander Lawrence, (8 August 1861 – 17 January 1943) was a general in the British Army, a banker and a businessman.
+General Sir Herbert Alexander Lawrence (8 August 1861 – 17 January 1943) was a general in the British Army, a banker and a businessman.

 He worked alongside Major Douglas Haig (Assistant Adjutant General) as Intelligence head of General French's staff during the Second Boer War, and was Haig's Chief of Staff in the final year of World War I.

 Early life

 Lawrence was born in Southgate, North London, on 8 August 1861, the son of Sir John Laird Mair Lawrence, later Lord Lawrence and the Governor-General of India, and his wife Harriette Katherine Hamilton.
 He was educated at Harrow School and the Royal Military College, Sandhurst.

-Military career
+Early military career

+Officers of the 17th Lancers, Lucknow, India, November 1885.
+In the front row, sat on the ground and first on the left, is Lieutenant Lawrence.

-Commissioned into the 17th Lancers as a lieutenant on 10 May 1882, he was stationed in India and promoted to captain on 25 February 1892 before he entered the Staff College, Camberley in 1895.
+Commissioned into the 17th Lancers as a lieutenant on 10 May 1882, he was stationed in India and promoted to captain on 25 February 1892 before he entered the Staff College, Camberley, earning his psc, in 1896.
 After graduating from Camberley in 1896 he returned to serve with his regiment, but not for long.
 He was then, in September 1897, appointed a staff captain (intelligence) at the War Office in succession to Henry Wilson, a future field marshal, before serving there as a deputy assistant adjutant general from May 1898.

 Field Marshal Douglas Haig, French Prime Minister Georges Clemenceau, and French Minister of Foreign Affairs Stéphen Pichon at the Inter-Allied Conference at Versaille in the vestibule before the session, 2 July 1918.
 On the left is Haig's CGS, Lieutenant General Lawrence.

-He was promoted to major on 22 November 1899, at the outbreak of the Second Boer War in South Africa.
-During the war, he served on the intelligence staff of Major General Sir John French's cavalry division with Douglas Haig and received a brevet promotion to lieutenant colonel in the 16th Lancers on 29 November 1900.
+He was promoted to major on 22 November 1899, shortly after the outbreak of the Second Boer War in South Africa and shortly after being appointed a deputy assistant adjutant general for intelligence on the staff of Lieutenant General Sir John French's Cavalry Division with Douglas Haig and received a brevet promotion to lieutenant colonel in the 16th Lancers on 29 November 1900.
 In February 1901 he resumed his former role of DAAG at the War Office.
 For his service in the war, he was twice mentioned in despatches and received the Queen's South Africa Medal with six clasps.
 He stayed in South Africa throughout the war, which ended in May 1902 with the Peace of Vereeniging.
 Four months later, he was among 540 officers and men of the 17th Lancers who left Cape Town on the SS German in late September 1902, and arrived at Southampton in late October, when they were posted to Edinburgh.

 He resigned his commission in 1903 and became a city banker.
 He was also a director of the Midland Railway.
 He was promoted to lieutenant colonel while commanding the King's Colonials in April 1904.
 In April 1908, when the Territorial Force was created, he was made an honorary colonel.